Subaharish/B2Brain-Challenge/README.md

 # B2Brain-Challenge
 This Challenge is given by B2Brain.

-To run this application locally
+To run this application locally type this in the terminal

 ```sh
 npm start
 ```